Hostile Takeover

 Time: 5:52 | 1.9km to spire

-“Is this really the time for this conversation?”
+“Is this really the time to have this argument?”

 “Would you rather I scream about getting eaten while dangling from a height that’ll kill me?”